datrs/hypercore-protocol-rs/README.md

 *Unstable and not yet maintained in any way.
 I started this in my spare time while playing with [datrs](https://github.com/datrs).* If someone wants to help to fill the gaps feel free to open issues or submit PRs.
 The best starting place is to say hi on IRC in #datrs on freenode.

 This crate provides a low-level API to hypercore-protocol and exposes traits that should make it easy to implement actual protocol logic on top.
-This crate targets Hypercore 8 (Dat 2) only.
+This crate targets Hypercore 9 (Dat 2) only.

 It uses [async-std](https://async.rs) for async IO, and [snow](https://github.com/mcginty/snow) for the Noise handshake (currently depending on unreleased changes on its master branch).

 Current features are:

-* Complete the Noise handshake (\*) and set up the transport encryption
+* Complete the Noise handshake and set up the transport encryption
 * Open channels with a key
 * Accept channels opened by the remote end if your end knows the key
 * Create and verify capability hashes
 * Send and receive all protocol messages

-_\*: The Noise handshake is not working with the released version of Hypercore.
-See [this issue](https://github.com/mafintosh/hypercore-protocol/issues/51) for details._
+*Note: To sync with NodeJS the minimum required version is hypercore `9` and hypercore-protocol `8`.*

 ## Examples

-To get started:
+These examples sync data between Rust and NodeJS hypercore-protocol implementations.
+To prepare, run
 ```
 cd examples-nodejs
 npm install
 ```

-Note that the rust impl works only against a patched version of hypercore that switches the NodeJS module [noise-protocol](https://github.com/emilbayes/noise-protocol) to a branch that changes to [Noise handshake DH calculation to the recommended standard](https://github.com/mafintosh/hypercore-protocol/issues/51).
-The package.json monkey-requires the patched `noise-protocol`.
-Other npm clients like yarn and pnpm won't make this work, but npm for me is OK with it.

 ### [hypercore.rs](examples/hypercore.rs)